Thursday 28 March 1940

 Convoy OA 119 departs from Southend, Convoy HG 24 departs from Gibraltar.

 Battle of the Pacific: British warships stop Soviet ore ships Selenga and Vladimir Mayakovski and order them to Hong Kong.

 Allied Air Operations: Overnight, the RAF sent reconnaissance flights over northwest Germany.
 Three aircraft of the New Zealand No. 75 Squadron take part in the flights for the first time.
-Three aircraft fail to return.
+Three aircraft never return.
 One bomber makes a forced landing in Holland after being attacked by Dutch fighters.

 Two Dornier Do 17 Luftwaffe aircraft make a sweep over the North Sea but make no successful attacks.
 Coastal Command intercepts them and scored hits on one, while also one RAF plane is damaged.

 Allied Supreme War Council: The Supreme War Council meets for the sixth time in London.
 There is a new leader for the French, new Prime Minister Paul Reynaud.
 Reynaud's suggestions regarding attacking Soviet oil fields and shipping are rejected, though they will be "studied."

 The leaders reach the same conclusion that they had in World War I, namely that neither country will conclude any armistice or other cessation of hostilities without mutual consent.
 They also decide to mine Norwegian territorial waters to disrupt German iron ore shipments from Sweden via Narvik (Operation Wilfred).
 A further plan to drop mines in the Rhine River (Operation Royal Marine) at the same time is approved pending approval by the French War Committee.
 Churchill, whose pet idea this Rhine operation is, says, "It will cause the utmost consternation."